 When pigs fly.
 A cold day in hell.
 Don’t hold your breath.
 Etc. You’ve heard them all, idioms relating to highly improbable events.
 Well, pigs are zooming past snowballs in hell while holding their breath today: all the major paint companies have declared their 2022 COTY (Color of the Year) to be of the same lineage.

-While I believe and respect the science and art of color forecasting, I’ve protested a number of picks over the years.
-2020’s Naval was a long time coming, ditto 2018’s Caliente.
+I believe and respect the science and art of color forecasting, and I’ve protested a number of picks over the years.
+But some were spot-on…for example, 2020’s Naval was a long time coming, ditto 2018’s Caliente.
 But so many choices seemed so gimmicky.
 Colors were either non-descript (OC-117 Simply White, really???) or all over the road.

-All saturated, mutable shades of silvery blue-green.
+All saturated, mutable shades soft blue-green.
 To soothe and comfort, Sherwin-Williams penned it best, ‘Next year looks a lot more relaxing’.
 What’s not to like??

-When they announce, is it too much to hope for that maybe they’ll throw the design community a few crumbs, you know, so we don’t lose our edge?
+When the laggards announce, is it too much to hope for that maybe they’ll throw the design community a few crumbs, you know, so we don’t lose our edge?
 Maybe the oddly peach-toned Macaroni and Cheese?
 A screechy Unmellow Yellow or insipid Fuzzy Wuzzy Brown?
 SIGH …a girl can dream….